 With the C.D.C. process, however, you are not able to negotiate regulations.
 You must comply with all requirements for a C.D.C.
 Any non-compliance will automatically mean no approval for your application.

 Using the Council process will take longer.
-However the benefits of achieving a more suitable design outcome for your project may be the most crucial factor for you.
+However, the benefits of achieving a more suitable design outcome for your project may be the most crucial factor for you.
 In other cases, your project will comply exactly with the State Government regulations and will therefore be approved sooner.

 Contact

-For a design that is exciting for your family and meets the regulations, call me to see if I can help you.
+For a design that is exciting for your family and meets all the regulations, call me to see if I can help you.